Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Photonic-gate-based ansatze

-The efficiency of the VQA lies in the capability of the unitary $\hat{U}(\vec{\theta})$ to encode the ground state of the system, {\textit{i.e.}} it has to show a strong ``expressibility'' so that the transformation given in Eq.~(\ref{eq:transfo}) can efficiently map the initial state $\ket{\Psi_{ini}}$ to the exact ground state $\ket{\Psi_0}$.
-The question of the expressibility of quantum ansatze is hard to tackle and remains an open question in the quantum computing community.
-Only a few works have tried to investigate this problem on qubit devices with a special emphasis on many-electron problems (see for example the study of the unitary couple-cluster-ansatz in \cite{evangelista2019exact}), and one relies more on numerical evidence.
-A lot of attention has been directed to many-fermion systems (see for example~\cite{grimsley2018adapt,tang2021qubit,cade2020strategies,montanaro2020compressed,sokolov2020quantum, mizukami2020orbital, yalouz2021state}), but little work has been done on quantum ansatze to encode many-boson wavefunctions (for a notable exception, see the implementation of the unitary vibrational-coupled-cluster ansatz introduced in Ref.~\onlinecite{ollitrault2020hardware}).
+In the following, we introduce two different ansatze architectures and we apply them to the three BH systems introduced before.
+The different architectures address (to some extent) the question of expressibility and resource efficiency.
+For this, we characterize the capability of the associated circuit unitaries $\hat{U}(\vec{\theta})$ (see Eq.~\eqref{eq:transfo}) to accurately map different initial states $\ket{\Psi_{ini}}$ to the exact ground state $\ket{\Psi_0}$ of the three systems.
+Note that only a few works have tried to investigate the expressibility of ansatze for the case of many-body systems (always with a special emphasis for qubit devices and many-electron systems, e.g.~the study of the unitary coupled-cluster-ansatz in \cite{evangelista2019exact}).
+As a results, a lot of attention has been directed to many-fermion systems (see for example~\cite{grimsley2019adaptive,tang2019qubit,cade2020strategies,montanaro2020compressed,sokolov2020quantum, mizukami2020orbital, yalouz2021state}), but little work has been done on quantum ansatze to encode many-boson wavefunctions (for a notable exception, see the implementation of the unitary vibrational-coupled-cluster ansatz introduced in Ref.~\cite{ollitrault2020hardware}).